-The Corporation is authorized to issue an unlimited number of Common Shares and an unlimited number of preferred shares, of which 30,703,756 Common Shares and nil preferred shares are issued and outstanding and each Common Share is entitled to vote at the Meeting on the basis of one (1) vote for each Common Share held.
+The Corporation is authorized to issue an unlimited number of Common Shares and an unlimited number of preferred shares, of which 30,520,756 Common Shares and nil preferred shares are issued and outstanding.

-The holders of Common Shares of record at the close of business on the record date, set by the directors of the Corporation to be May 24, 2018 (the "Record Date"), are entitled to vote such Common Shares at the Meeting on the basis of one (1) vote for each share held, except to the extent that:
+The holders of Common Shares of record at the close of business on the record date, set by the directors of the Corporation to be May 25, 2020 (the "Record Date"), are entitled to vote such Common Shares at the Meeting on the basis of one (1) vote for each Common Share held, except to the extent that:

-1. such person transfers his or her Common Shares after the Record Date; and and makes a demand to the registrar and transfer agent of the Corporation, not later than 10 days before the Meeting, that his or her name be included on the Shareholders' list.
+- 1. such person transfers his, her or its Common Shares after the Record Date; and - 2. the transferee of those Common Shares produces properly endorsed share certificates or otherwise establishes his, her or its ownership of the Common Shares, and makes a demand to the registrar and transfer agent of the Corporation, not later than ten (10) days before the Meeting, that his, her or its name be included on the Shareholders list for the Meeting.